tearpolaris/Tip_hackerank/README.md

 + scanf("%*c", &variable) thì sẽ bỏ qua input có format là char.
 Tương tự với d scanf("%*d%c", &char_variable) sẽ bỏ qua input là số và đọc input là char
 + fputc() và putc() là hai hàm có chức năng tương đương nhau(ghi vào file được chỉ bởi con tro FILE*), vì lý do tương thích với phiên bản cũ của C
 + Tương tự là getc() và fgetc()
+Text and binary streams differ in several ways:
++ The data read from a text stream is divided into lines which are terminated by newline ('\n') characters, while a binary stream is simply a long series of characters.
+A text stream might on some systems fail to handle lines more than 254 characters long (including the terminating newline character).
+    ** On some systems, text files can contain only printing characters, horizontal tab characters, and newlines, and so text streams may not support other characters.
+However, binary streams can handle any character value.
+    ** Space characters that are written immediately preceding a newline character in a text stream may disappear when the file is read in again.
+    ** More generally, there need not be a one-to-one mapping between characters that are read from or written to a text stream, and the characters in the actual file.